-- A curfew is in place between 9pm and 5am on weekdays,and between 6pm and 5am Saturday and Sunday.
+- A daily curfew is in place between 10pm and 5am.
 During this time, you’re not permitted to leave your home, accommodations or boat, except to seek urgent medical care.
-Note: during these times, visitors must return to their accommodations (hotels, rentals, boats, etc.) and remain on property.
+Visitors must return to their accommodations (hotels, rentals, boats, etc.) and remain on property.
 However, resort and marina guests are free to move about the property and are not required to be confined to their rooms/boats.

-- Businesses may operate between 6am and 8pm Monday through Friday.
+- Businesses may operate between 6am and 9pm Monday through Friday.
 Retail businesses and pharmacies may open for in-store service Monday through Friday, 6am-8pm and Saturdays 6am-5pm.
 Abaco food stores may open 6am-8pm Monday through Friday and 6am-5pm on Saturdays.

 - Public and private buses and taxis may operate at 50% occupancy.
 Total passenger capacity to be posted via signage on each vehicle.

-- Beaches and parks are open weekdays from 5am to 9pm and weekends from 5am-6pm.
-A face mask must be worn upon entering and exiting the beach area and groups are limited to five individuals.
-The COVID-19 enforcement unit will heavily monitor beaches and parks,
+- Beaches and parks are open daily from 5am to 10pm.
+Face masks must be worn upon entering and exiting the beach area and groups are limited to five individuals.

 - Travel by air or sea is not affected by these protocols.
 Air and sea travel may continue.